-DHT: Distributed Hash Tables (DHTs) are a class of decentralized distributed systems that provide a lookup service similar to a hash table.
-Given a key, any participating peer can retrieve the value associated with that key.
+DHT: Distributed Hash Tables (DHTs) are a class of decentralized distributed systems that provide a lookup service similar to a regular hash table.
+Given a key, any peer participating in the system can retrieve the value associated with that key.
 The responsibility for maintaining the mapping from keys to values is distributed among the peers.

-H(x): Hash calculated over x.

-I(1,k): An interval at level 1 in the ReDiR tree that encloses key k.

-n.id: Node-ID of node n.

-Namespace: An arbitrary identifier that identifies a service provided in the RELOAD Overlay Instance.
-An example of a namespace is "voice-mail".
-The namespace is an UTF-8 text string.

-numBitsInNodeId: Number of bits in a Node-ID.

-ReDiR tree: A tree structure of the nodes that provide a particular service.
+- H(x): Refers to a hash function (e.g., SHA-1) calculated over the value x. - I(lvl,k): An interval at level lvl in the ReDiR tree that encloses key k.
+As an example, I(5,10) refers to an interval at level 5 in the ReDiR tree within whose range key 10 falls. - n.id: Refers to the RELOAD Node-ID of node n. - Namespace: An arbitrary identifier that identifies a service provided in the RELOAD Overlay Instance.
+Examples of potential namespaces include "voice-mail" and "turn-relay".
+The namespace is an UTF-8 text string. - numBitsInNodeId: Refers to the number of bits in a RELOAD Node-ID.
+This value is used in the equations for calculating the ranges of intervals that ReDiR tree nodes are responsible for. - ReDiR tree: A tree structure of the nodes that provide a particular service.
 The nodes embed the ReDiR tree into the RELOAD Overlay Instance using RELOAD Store and Fetch requests.

-Successor: The successor of identifier k in namespace ns is the node belonging to ns whose identifier most immediately follows k.
+Each tree node in the ReDiR tree belongs to some level in the tree.
+The root node of the ReDiR tree is located at level 0 of the ReDiR tree.
+The child nodes of the root node are located at level 1.
+The children of the tree nodes at level 1 are located at level 2, and so forth.
+The ReDiR tree has a branching factor b.
+At every level lvl in the ReDiR tree, there is room for a maximum of b^lvl tree nodes.
+Each tree node in the ReDiR tree is uniquely identified by a pair (lvl,j), where lvl is a level in the ReDiR tree and j is the position of the tree node (from the left) at that level. - Successor: The successor of identifier k in namespace ns is the node belonging to the namespace ns whose identifier most immediately follows the identifier k.